jDimmy/jDimmy/README.md

 - 👋 Hi, I’m @jDimmy
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI and programming
-- 🌱 I’m currently learning ML and NN
+- 🌱 I’m currently learning ML with NN
 - 💞️ I’m looking to collaborate on Data science project and research
 - 📫 How to reach me further